findingcorey1/Obsidian/ASIA 1125/Midterm/Identification Questions/Qin Shi Huangdi ( Not Done).md

 However, his significance is also defined by his tyrannical methods.
 The massive mobilization of labor for projects like roads and walls, the **burning of books** to suppress dissent, and the harsh Legalist policies created a model of absolute, autocratic rule.
 This combination of visionary unification and ruthless control cemented his legacy.
 Ultimately, the over-centralization and brutality that enabled his achievements also led to the Qin Dynasty's swift collapse after his death, serving as a permanent lesson for future rulers about the dangers of excessive tyranny, even as they adopted the administrative framework he created.

-Qin Shi Huangdi at the time was the King of Qiun back in 247-220 BCE.
+Qin Shi Huangdi at the time was the King of Quin back in 247-220 BCE but then later he had reached his climax